sealp-workshop/sealp-workshop.github.io/_pages/calls.md

  - NLP Applications in the context of South East Asian languages and/or countries

 We accept both archival and non-archival submissions.
-All submissions will be processed through Softconf, following the standard ACL template.
-We will post the submission link soon.
+All submissions will be processed through Softconf by [following this link](https://softconf.com/ijcnlp2023/WorkshopSEA2023/).
+Submission is double-blind and should follow the ACL template.
+We accept both short (4 pages) and long (8 pages) submissions.